 Specifically, theBecker CMA Review Procourse comes with unlimited access to 70 practice essays and 4,000+ MCQs.
 Plus, it also includes digital and printed textbooks, even though some providers are only giving PDFs these days.
 Of course, the course also has video lectures, all led by Becker’s expert instructors.
 Each video is short and only covers one topic, so you won’t have to sit through hours of dull lectures.

-Plus, Becker CMA Review Pro course gives you outstanding personalized support.
+Plus, the Becker CMA Review Pro course gives you outstanding personalized support.
 In fact, it comes with five one-on-one virtual tutoring sessions with a Becker instructor.
 In addition, you can take Becker’s LiveOnline courses, too.
-And you can actually interact with your instructor and ask questions in real-time.
+And you can actually interact with your instructor and ask questions in real time.

 If you want more info, check out this review of Becker CMA on our sister site.

 Gleim CMA has been helping accounting professionals pass their credential exams for over 40 years.
 And because of the value of their courses, it’s no wonder that so many candidates study with Gleim.
 For example, the Gleim CMA Premium Review includes 3,000+ practice MCQs and 167 sample essays, more than any other provider out there.
 Plus, you’ll also get 70+ hours of video lectures, including the “Deep Dive” series, audio versions of many lectures, Gleim’s famous textbooks (print or digital), a personalized study planner, and access to your online materials until you pass the CMA exam.
 And when you take a Gleim mock exam, you’ll notice that the Gleim platform looks and feels just like the real CMA exam.